knightsUCF/City-Builder-Architects-Production/GDD.md

 Have a nice grid glowing outline of the powergrid and water systems in one of the preview screenshots on the app store.

+Make the most innovative city builder, and the one that feels most like a game.

+Study box cover art of classic games from the 90s.